anvan882/CSC-680-StudyBuddyApp/README.md

 - Navigation across Home, Session, Goals, and Settings screens
 - To be easy, simple and quick to use

-**No Login Needed**
+### Feature
-No accounts, no passwords.
-This app just works and your device gets a unique ID, and everything you do is saved securely with Firebase, just for you.
+No sign-ups, no passwords — just open the app and start using it.
+Your device acts as your login.
+We securely store your Goals data so you can easily track your progress anytime.

 ### 🌟 Nice-to-Have Features (Future Enhancements)
 These are **not essential** to the MVP, but would greatly improve UX: